On overseas tour, Pentagon chief strikes a low-profile amid friction at home with President Trump

 Esper’s low visibility appears to form part of his sometimes unsuccessful attempt to shield the military in a hyperpartisan election season and prevent further damaging his own ties with the commander in chief.

-Tension between the two men burst into view in June, when the defense chief publicly broke with Trump’s desire to employ military troops to quell nationwide protests over racism and police brutality.
+Tension between the two men burst into view in June, when the defense chief publicly broke with Trump’s desire to employ troops to quell nationwide protests over racism and police brutality.

 Esper, while aligned with Trump on most major policy issues, has made several recent decisions defying White House preferences, from instating an effective ban on Confederate symbols to backing the promotion of an Army officer tied to Trump’s impeachment.